NaiyanJones/naiyanjones.github.io/_posts/2020-10-10-fashion-clothing-brand-reddit-study.md

   google:
     tracking_id: UA-168799890-2
     anonymize_ip: false
+header:
+  teaser: "/assets/images/reddit-fashion-research.png"
 ---

 ![](/assets/images/reddit-fashion-research.png)

 ## Aim

 What brands are the most popular across Reddit?
 How does popularity change over time?
 Is there a gender divide?
 What brands are talked about positively and negatively?

 To answer these questions I will be conducting a short project using machine learning with Reddit data involving natural language processing (NLP).